Mat12143/adventOfCode/README.md

 # Advent of Code 2024
-My Advent of Code 2024 solutions in Golang
+My Advent of Code 2024 Solutions written in GoLang